-With a starting point about various extremal geometric problems including sphere packings, kissing numbers, for which a minimal basis often give the best result, Fukshansky and Robins \cite{FukRob} posed a direct question on finding sharp bounds for the \textit{solid angles} associated to such minimal bases.
-Here the $n$ basis vectors generate a cone in $\R^n$ and the solid angle is then measured as the area of the cone's intersection with the unit sphere $\sphere^{n-1}$.
-This question was tackled in $\R^3$ with L'huilier's formula being employed to express 3-dimensional solid angle $\Omega$ as:
+Motivated by various extremal geometric problems including sphere packings and kissing numbers, for which the optimal solution often involves a minimal basis of some special lattice, Fukshansky and Robins \cite{FukRob} posed a question on finding sharp bounds for the \textit{solid angles} associated to such minimal bases.
+Given a minimal basis of $n$ vectors $v_1,\dots,v_n$, they generate a cone $K = \{x_1 v_1 + \dots + x_{n} v_{n} : x_{i} \in \R^{+} \}$ and the associated solid angle $\Omega$ is defined as: